Credit points: 15

 04. Practice gathering and reporting information from published literature and scientific resources

 - Students will produce a product information sheet that has background information for the protein they worked on in the laboratory.
 Workshop activities will focus on collating information from a variety of scientific resources and documenting this information in a concise manner.

 05. Demonstrate effective collaboration and organisational skills through contributing to group work

 - At the beginning of this unit, students will be assigned to project groups.
-Students will be required to work collaboratively to compile a set of protocols and to carry out their laboratory work.
+Students will be required to work collaboratively to compile results from their laboratory work.
 The success of the group work will be measured during the presentation of the group's data.

 06. Compile and present experimental data in a format appropriate for publication

 - Students will be guided on how to compile and present scientific data for inclusion in their product information sheet.
 The product information sheet will resemble that of a commercially available protein and should be professionally researched, written and formatted.

 Melbourne, 2017, Semester 1, Day

 Four 4.0 hours workshop per study period on weekdays during the day from week 11 to week 22 and delivered via face-to-face.

 Seven 4.0 hours practical per study period on weekdays during the day from week 11 to week 22 and delivered via face-to-face.